The r

 Kathi Galeani

-Adopt a Spot Coordinator / Our Patch Officer
+Adopt a Spot Officer / Our Patch Officer

-Kathi grew up in Germany but Margaret River has been her home since 2002 after she fell in love with the forests and coast while trail running and hiking.
+Kathi grew up in Germany but Margaret River has been her home since 2002 after she fell in love with the forests and coast while trail running.
 To gain a deeper understanding with Australia’s environment, she completed a degree in environmental science.
-Earlier, Kathi completed a master’s degree in fine arts and her art focused on nature and the threats it faces.
+Kathi has also completed a master’s degree in fine arts, and her art focused on nature and its threats.
 But she decided teaching was a more direct and impactful way to support people and nature, and she worked as a primary and secondary school teacher for 10 years.
 She says environmental education is vital, and loves presenting science in a way everyone can understand – and then feel empowered to act.

 Nathan Hammer